bhratsharmaa/SSWIGGY/README.md

-## 3) Strategic Insights for Launching a Successful Restaurant in Banglore
+## 3) Strategic Insights for Launching a Successful Restaurant/cloud kitchen in Bangalore

 ### Koramangala: A Strategic Location